-use deep-breathing exercises to relieve anxiety.
+- use deep-breathing exercises to relieve anxiety.

-Remember, feeling tired all the time isn’t solely confined to depression.
+Remember: feeling tired all the time isn’t solely confined to depression.
 In fact, a slew of physical disorders can cause these lethargic moods.
-Before visiting a psychiatrist, the best course of action is to have some basic blood tests.
+Before visiting a psychiatrist, the best course of action is to first have basic blood tests.
 The doctor will then be able to check for infection, anemia, and thyroid problems, which could all be relevant.

 Hopefully this, article helps explain why depression makes you tired.